Sup3Legacy/FerrOS/docs/report/report.md

 In practical, the main crates we used were :

 * `x86-64` : a very useful crates with a lot of structures used in x86-64-system-programming.
 It provides safe wrapper to read and write from/to ports, manage GDT, paging tables, etc.
 * `Bootloader` : a bootloader is something we didn't want to write at the beginning of the project.
-TODO on en fait un maintenant?
+We implemented part of a bootloader to start the boot sequence.
 * `xmas-elf` : an ELF parsing utility.
 This is something we could have written ourselves but it involves a lot of boilerplate code that would take a long time to write.

 Some other crates brought us some convenient structures and macros but can be considered as "accessories".